svilupp/svilupp.github.io/scratchpad/promptingtools_announcement.md

 # Introducing PromptingTools.jl

-It is both my job and passion to unlock value through AI, and PromptingTools.jl is a manifestation of this endeavor.
+It is both my job and passion to unlock value through AI, and PromptingTools.jl is a manifestation of this endeavour.
 Born from the recognition of a gap in AI tooling for personal productivity, this Julia package is tailored to automate small, yet crucial tasks in your daily routine.

 PromptingTools.jl stands out with features like `@ai_str` and its asynchronous variant `@aai_str`, perfect for quick, in-flow questions without leaving the REPL.
 The ability to switch between models with simple flags like `gpt4t` adds versatility, ensuring tailored responses for diverse queries.